pR0Ps/website/README.md

 Personal Website
 ================

-This is the content of my personal website, found at http://cmetcalfe.ca
+This is the contents of my personal website, found at http://cmetcalfe.ca

 Updating